kosbarts/Commissioner/README.md

 sources/build_statics.sh
 ```

-To build variable font and static ttfs run:
+To build the variable font and the static ttfs run:

 ```
 sources/build_all.sh